sungeunbae/swc_vuw2015/sql-novice-world/05-null.md

 Samoa                           180000      69.2

 we get 3 results,
-and if we select the ones with life expencanty higher than 70:
+and if we select the ones with life expectancy higher than 70:

 ~~~ {.sql}
 SELECT name,population,lifeexpectancy FROM Country WHERE region="Polynesia" AND lifeexpectancy >= 70;